NREL/BuildingMOTIF/book/how_to_guides/bacnet-to-brick.md

 ```{margin}
 ```{important}
-This tutorial assumes that `BuildingMOTIF` has already been installed in the local environment with the `bacnet-ingress` option (`pip install buildingmotif[bacnet-ingress]`) **and** that the user has access to a BACnet network with descriptive names.
+This tutorial assumes that `BuildingMOTIF` has already been installed in the local environment with the `bacnet-ingress` option **and** that the user has access to a BACnet network with descriptive names.
 One easy way of *emulating* a BACnet network is to use the [Simulated Digital Twin](https://github.com/gtfierro/simulated-digital-twin) repository.
 ```

 The purpose of this how-to document is to demonstrate the creation of a functional Brick model from a BACnet network.
 This will be accomplished by using BuildingMOTIF's "ingresses" to import a BACnet network as a basic Brick model, and then using BuildingMOTIF to augment the basic Brick model with more descriptive metadata.